Jump to:

 Financial Aid

 The College subscribes to the principle that financial aid programs exist primarily to provide financial assistance to students who, without such aid, would be unable to attend the college of their choice.
-The free Federal Application for Student Aid (FAFSA) is the preferred form used to evaluate need for all financial aid.
+The Free Application for Federal Student Aid (FAFSA) is the preferred form used to evaluate need for all financial aid.

 Application for Financial Aid